TBHR STAFF ARTICLES (click individual articles to read)

 Insurance Coverage Under Covid-19: Beyond the terrible human and social cost of the coronavirus pandemic, Covid-19 is causing enormous business losses from disrupted workforces and supply chains, social distancing practices, travel restrictions, cancelled events and, more recently, government ordered shelter-in-place/stay-home orders.
 Some business owners may be wondering whether they can blunt the effect of Covid-19 related losses by filing claims under their insurance policies – perhaps their business interruption coverage.
 We highly advise business owners to do a quick review of the fine print in their insurance coverage to prepare for what might come next.

 Funding Matters During the Coronavirus Crisis: What a difference a few weeks makes.
 The longest bull market in U.S. history has come to an abrupt end – at whiplash speed.
 It ended on the back of a novel coronavirus – COVID -19.
-Here are a few things you can do now relating to your funding matters to help manage the uncertainty that currently exists with no clear end in sight.
+Here are a few things you can do now relating to your funding matters to help manage the uncertainty that currently exists.